tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ##High level emotions mapping to neuromodulators

-This picture is not complete, because it contains only basic emotions with no reference to high level emotions.
+The picture described above is not complete: it contains only basic emotions with no reference to high level emotions.
 According to Plutchik[natureofemotions,senticcomputing] high level emotions are mixtures of basic emotions like compound colors are mixtures of basic.
 For example:

 1. Love = joy + acceptance
 1. Submission = acceptance + fear